 Database systems are increasingly being used for working with medical data as they enable the rapid querying of complex data in health and social care.
 This course introduces the theory behind the relational data model and enables participants to gain an understanding on how data can be modelled and stored in a relational database system, together with the different data types used.
 Through a series of practical-driven sessions using real-life data, attendees learn how to load existing data in a contemporary relational database management system and how to craft simple and complex queries for analysing the data.

 Tutors: Dr Spiros Denaxas (UCL).
-This course will run at the end of June 2017 and will run again in January 2018 in Edinburgh.
+This course ran for the first time in June 2017 and will run again next January 2018 in Edinburgh.

 Using Administrative Data in the Third Sector